dalealleshouse/cmake-examples/README.md

 # Vim, You Complete Me

-You complete me requires a complication database in order to provide intelligent code help.
-These commands will generate the database and a symbolic link in the root directory to the database.
+You complete me requires a compilation database in order to provide intelligent code help.
+The commands below generate a database and a symbolic link in the root directory so YCM can find it.

 ```bash
 mkdir build